NewsLocal NewsIn Your NeighborhoodEast Lansing - Okemos - Haslett - Williamston - Webberville

 and last updated

-EAST LANSING, Mich — East Lansing police plan to release narrated video, body-worn camera footage, and fleet footage Friday related to a stabbing and an officer-involved shooting on April 15, that left 21-year-old Michigan State University senior Isaiah Kirby dead.
+EAST LANSING, Mich — East Lansing police have released narrated video, body-worn camera footage, and fleet footage Friday related to a stabbing and an officer-involved shooting on April 15, that left 21-year-old Michigan State University senior Isaiah Kirby dead.

-The footage, redacted as appropriate under state law, will be made available following a meeting with the Kirby family, who police said will view unredacted footage the same day before the public release.
+The footage, redacted as appropriate under state law, has been made available following a meeting with the Kirby family, who police said will view unredacted footage the same day before the public release.

-The release will include witness cellphone footage, video of the officer-involved shooting, and footage of aid being rendered to both the stabbing victim and Kirby.
+The release includes witness cellphone footage, video of the officer-involved shooting, and footage of aid being rendered to both the stabbing victim and Kirby.

 ELPD officials say they do not have any footage of the actual stabbing incident from local businesses or any material from any of the other responding agencies.